-Great Plains College offers post-secondary certificate, diploma, degree and graduate degree programs, as well as safety training, adult basic education and English language education in six locations across western Saskatchewan.
-The approximately 20 programs offered include business, early childhood education, practical nursing, welding and power engineering.
+Great Plains College provides post-secondary certificate, diploma, degree and graduate degree programs, as well as safety training, adult basic education and English-language education in six locations in western Saskatchewan.
+The programs include business, early childhood education, practical nursing, welding and power engineering.

 For safety education, Great Plains offers the only indoor fall protection and rig rescue tower in the province.
 Its six-week heavy equipment operator program allows students to learn through field projects and training on state-of-the-art Cat simulators.

-Campuses are located in Swift Current, Kindersley, Warman, Biggar, Maple Creek and Rosetown.
-At the Swift Current campus, students can take the first year of almost any University of Regina or University of Saskatchewan degree.
+Campuses are located in Swift Current, Kindersley, Warman, Biggar, Maple Creek and Martensville.
+At the Swift Current campus, students can take the first year of almost any University of Regina or University of Saskatchewan degree, and are also able to complete a full social work degree.

 The college is home to the SunDogs volleyball squad, the only competitive athletics program in Saskatchewan’s regional college system.
-Since their founding in 2006, the SunDogs have won three provincial championships and six coach-of-the-year awards, and have celebrated 19 provincial all-star athletes.
+Since 2006, the SunDogs have won four provincial championships and six coach-of-the-year awards, and have celebrated 19 provincial all-star athletes.

-Great Plains is one of seven regional colleges in Saskatchewan that offers courses created by other schools in the province.
+Great Plains is one of seven regional colleges in Saskatchewan that broker courses created by other schools in the province and across Canada.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Residence offerings|